stephengold/Libbulletjme/README.md

 The project supports the 3 major desktop operating systems on x86_64 architecture:
 Windows, Linux, and macOS.
-It also supports Linux on ARM (both armhf and aarch64) and macOS on ARM and 4 Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64), making a total of 10 platforms.
+It also supports Linux on ARM (both armhf and aarch64), macOS on ARM, Windows on ARM, and 4 Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64), making a total of 11 platforms.

 For each desktop platform, 4 native libraries are provided:
 + a release build using single-precision arithmetic (the default library)